jaeksoft/opensearchserver/src/doc/en/documentation/plugins/wordpress.md

 * Action **oss_index_document**
   * Description: called at the end of the indexing of a document.
   * Parameters: `$document`, `$index`, `$lang`, `$post`, `$customFields`
-  * Example:
-    * Can be used to add values to some custom fields:
+  * Example: can be used to add values to some custom fields:

     ```php
     add_action('oss_index_document', 'oss_index_document', 10, 5 );